 Together, CIES and IIE create effective synergies across continents.
 Both IIE and CIES work with the U.S. Department of State and with many other governments, foundations, corporations, colleges and universities, international organizations, and generous individuals, to provide educational exchange and development training opportunities for students, scholars and professionals world wide.
 IIE currently administers over 200 programs, including the Fulbright Student Program, the Fulbright Scholar Program through CIES, and such regional programs as the Ford Foundation sponsored Africa Higher Education Collaborative that facilitates the professional development and collaboration of scholars and higher education administrators in four African countries.
 These programs benefit nearly 20,000 men and women from 175 nations annually.
 In addition, IIE conducts research and provides information on international exchange opportunities to students, educators, government officials, and business leaders worldwide through publications, conferences, seminars, advising, and Web-based services.

-IIE employs a staff of 500 worldwide, including those at CIES, and is led by a president and a 40-member Board of Trustees.
+IIE employs a staff of more than 700 worldwide, including those at CIES, and is led by a president and a 40-member Board of Trustees.
 With headquarters in New York City, IIE has 19 offices around the world, including U.S. representative offices in Washington, D.C., Chicago, Denver, Houston, and San Francisco and offices abroad in China, Egypt, Hungary, India, Indonesia, Mexico, the Philippines, Russia, Thailand, Ukraine, and Vietnam.

 As a division of IIE, CIES works closely with other IIE divisions to capitalize on the organization’s U.S.-wide and world-wide networks in carrying out the professional and scholarly exchange programs for which CIES is so highly regarded.
 The day to-day work of CIES is carried out by over 60 program and administrative staff members organized by world regions.
 An external relations unit assists program officers with recruitment and works with U.S. colleges, universities, professional and scholarly associations, and the media to publicize the Fulbright Scholar Program and other CIES undertakings.
 This global reach and extensive expertise have earned CIES the reputation of a world class organization superbly knowledgeable of and connected to the scholarly community around the world.